cribemont/ALX/README.md

 npm run build
 ```

-The compiled code will be found in the newly create /dist/ folder
+The compiled code will be found in the newly created /dist/ folder

 Enjoy !